Psychological Safety

 • And of course, it needs to be safe to be ambitious, fail and learn.

-This is why OKRs are as much about transforming culture, and establishing healthy workplace behaviours and habits, as embedding and system and tool for managing goals.
+This is why OKRs are as much about transforming culture and establishing healthy workplace behaviors and habits as they are about embedding a system and tool for managing goals—a process our OKR trainers excel in guiding.

 Useful further reading